Panentheism and the Reality of God

 is God, the One Who Alone IS.

-German philosopher Karl Christian Friedrich Krause (1781–1832), a student of Hegel and a teacher of Schopenhauer, sought to reconcile monotheism with pantheism and evidently first coined the term panentheism (all in God) in 1828 or 1829.
+The specific word panentheism (all in God), denoting a more inclusive philosophical/theological view, first arose in the early 19th century in an 1809 work by German philosopher Friedrich Schelling (1775-1854), Of Human Freedom.
+Another German philosopher, Karl Christian Friedrich Krause (1781–1832), a student of Schelling's friend-rival Hegel and a teacher of Schopenhauer, sought to reconcile monotheism with pantheism and used the term in 1829.
 The renowned Harvard University professor of ancient Greek, Christian and Jewish spirituality, Harry Austryn Wolfson (1887-1974), was an early 20th century scholar to use this term “panentheism.”